alicolville/Weight-Tracker/docs/calculations.md

 ## Harris Benedict Formula

-Once a user’s BMR has been calculated, the plugin can calculate the user’s total calorie intake required to maintain their current weight.
+Once a user's BMR has been calculated, the plugin can calculate the user's total calorie intake required to maintain their current weight.
 This is calculated by multiplying your BMR i.e.

     Total Calorie Need to Maintain Weight = BMR x Activity Level